Tumor Lysis Syndrome

 Urinary alkalinization

 Drawbacks to systemic alkaline therapy include magnification of clinical hypocalcemia by shifting ionized calcium to its nonionized form.
 An increased likelihood of calcium phosphate precipitation in renal tubules is an additional drawback.
-For these reasons, routine urine alkalinization is controversial, and if it is employed, it must include close monitoring of urinary pH, serum bicarbonate, and uric acid levels to guide therapy and avoid overzealous alkalinization.
+For those reasons, routine urine alkalinization is controversial, and if it is employed, it must include close monitoring of urinary pH, serum bicarbonate, and uric acid levels to guide therapy and avoid overzealous alkalinization.
 Consider withdrawing sodium bicarbonate from IV fluid solutions once serum bicarbonate levels reach 30 mEq/L, urinary pH exceeds 7.5, or serum uric acid levels have normalized.

 If urinary alkalinization is not achieved with exogenous bicarbonate solutions despite increasing serum bicarbonate levels, IV acetazolamide at doses of 250-500 mg daily (5 mg/kg daily) may be added to decrease proximal tubule bicarbonate reabsorption, thereby increasing urinary pH.